-Some prescription muscle relaxants used when tension in the muscle fibers is resisting treatment include benzodiazepine drugs such as Valium.
-Medications such as this work via the gamma-aminobutyric acid receptors- known for relaxing the muscles.
+Some prescription muscle relaxants used when tension in the muscle fibres is resisting treatment include benzodiazepine drugs such as Valium.
+Medications such as this work via the gamma-aminobutyric acid receptors- which are known for relaxing the muscles.

 Such medications are effective, but their use is accompanied by multiple side effects such as depression, sedation, confusion, drowsiness, and even trembling.
 These are side effects that can be disastrous for a professional athlete.